Skip to content

 4. Attention items: open stale, missing, warning, runtime, or permission-related items.

-5. Updates: review available releases when the workspace is ready for change.
+6. Updates: open Manage Updates when the workspace is ready for skill, runtime, or hub changes.

-Sometimes Dashboard can show normal workspace data while live status is unavailable.
+Sometimes Dashboard can show normal inventory while live status is unavailable.
 That does not always mean something is broken.
-Open the related hub, client, or Live Map detail to see whether the issue is a missing update, a stale update, or a real warning.
+Open the related hub, client, Live Map, or Analytics detail to see whether the issue is a missing update, a stale update, incomplete telemetry, or a real warning.

 • Start here after signing in.